MicrosoftDocs/VBA-Docs/api/Publisher.Document.WebPagePreview.md

 ## Remarks

-A Web preview can be generated for print publications.
-However, the appearance of the Web preview may differ from the printed publication.
+A web preview can be generated for print publications.
+However, the appearance of the web preview may differ from the printed publication.

-The Web preview opens with the active page displayed.
-Preview Web pages are generated for each page in the publication.
+The web preview opens with the active page displayed.
+Preview webpages are generated for each page in the publication.
 However, if the publication is a print publication or otherwise lacks a navigation bar, there may be no way to navigate to those pages.

 Use the **[PublicationType](Publisher.Document.PublicationType.md)** property to determine if a publication is a print publication or a web publication.

 This method corresponds to the **Web Page Preview** command on the **File** menu.

 ## Example

-The following example sets the active page of the publication and generates a Web preview of the publication.
+The following example sets the active page of the publication and generates a web preview of the publication.

 ```vb